Official History of New Zealand in the Second World War 1939–45: Preparation of the series

 Kippenberger set a high standard for the official histories; as well as disavowing any censorship, he diligently read every draft of every volume produced under his editorship, providing extensive feedback to the authors.
-Despite stressing the need for objectivity, he had to struggle with his own views on battles in which he had been involved.
+Despite stressing the need for objectivity, he struggled with his own views on battles in which he had been involved.
 The volume on the Battle of Crete proved to be particularly difficult to produce and he struggled with the critical analysis of the leadership of some of his friends during the battle.
-Leslie Andrew, former commander of the 22nd Battalion, was one who took offence at the account of his handling of the battle.
+Leslie Andrew, former commander of the 22nd Battalion, was one who took offence at the account of his handling of the unit during the fighting on Crete.
 The official histories had on occasion been threatened with political interference, particularly after a change in government in 1949.
 Kippenberger, a person of high standing with the government and the ordinary New Zealander, was a strong advocate for the project and convinced the new government of the merits of the official histories.
 Other problems arose when authors were unable to complete their contracted volumes due to other commitments, poor health or one case, death.
 It was often necessary for the War History Branch staff to step in and complete the outstanding work.

 When Kippenberger died in 1957, his position as editor in chief was taken over by Monty Fairbrother, who had been associate editor of the War History Branch.
 By 1963, staff numbers at the War History Branch had fallen to seven, from its peak of fifty in 1946.
-The branch was soon be renamed the Historical Publications Branch.
+The branch was soon renamed the Historical Publications Branch.
 Public and governmental interest in the project faded after Kippenberger's death.
 Although most volumes had been published by 1960, it was not until 1986 that the final two volumes as originally planned, relating to the Home Front in New Zealand, were published.
 With its 48 volumes and 24 booklets, the Official History of New Zealand in the Second World War 1939–45 was the largest publishing project ever undertaken in New Zealand.